Materials-Consortia/OPTIMADE/optimade.rst

     - :val:`none`: the defined property does not need to be queryable with any features of the filter language.

   - :field:`property_range`: Dictionary.
-    A dictionary that contains information needed to use the :query-param:`property_range` query parameter
+    A dictionary that contains information needed to use the :query-param:`property_range` query parameter.

     - :field:`supported`: Boolean.
-      This field indicates whether the it is possible to use the :query-param:`property_range` query parameter in combination with this field.
-If true the use of the :query-param:`property_range` is supported
+      This field indicates whether it is possible to use the :query-param:`property_range` query parameter in combination with this field.

     - :field:`range_ids`: List of Strings.
       A list with an identifier for each dimension of the property.
       The outermost dimension of a nested array should come first.
       If, within one entry, dimensions for two or more properties share the same :field:`range_id` those dimensions should be thought of as the same dimension.
       For example, if both the :property:`energy` and :property:`cartesian_site_positions` of a molecular dynamics trajectory share a range_id of :val:`frames`.
-      This means that the energy at index x(in the dimension labelled by this range_id) belongs to the cartesian_site_positions at the same index x.
+      This means that the energy at index *x* (in the dimension labelled by this :field:`range_id`) belongs to the :field:`cartesian_site_positions` at the same index *x*.

   - :field:`query-support-operators`: List of Strings.
     Defines the filter language features supported on this property.